xxsl/HiddenWall/README.md

 To test module:
 ```
 # cd output; make clean; make
-# insmod SandWall
+# insmod SandWall.ko
 ```

-The rule of this module is simple, drop all out to in packets, accept ports 80,443 and 53, machine 192*.181 can connect at ports 22 and 21... if you use nmap at localhost/127.0.0.1 machine you can view the ports open...
+The rule of YAML to generate module is simple, drop all out to in packets, accept ports 80,443 and 53.
+The machine 192*.181 can connect at ports 22 and 21...

-To exit module...
+if you use nmap at localhost/127.0.0.1 you can view the ports open... because rule liberate_in_2_out is true.

+Password to turn Firewall visible is "AbraKadabra".

+Password to turn Firewall invisible is "Shazam".

+You need to send password for your fake device "usb14".

+To exit module, you need turn visible at "lsmod" command ...

 ```
+# echo "AbraKadabra" > /dev/usb14
+# lsmod | grep SandWall
 # rmmod SandWall
 ```